We make money from advertisers and affiliate partners. As an Amazon Associate I earn from qualifying purchases.

 Table tennis is one of the most interesting indoor games.
 There are estimates that 300 million people worldwide play table tennis to make it one of the most popular sports.
 You’ll find the sport in schools, social clubs and sports centers across the globe.
 If you’re a fan, you appreciate the immense benefits such as improving hand-eye coordination, burning calories, socializing, and improving reflexes among others.

 But how did this sport come about?
 Is it the same as ping-pong?
-There are so many questions around the history of table tennis.
+There are so many questions about the history of table tennis.
 This post covers some interesting facts about the sport to give you the best insight.

 In 1891, James Gibb opened up his own club where he had installed a table with long narrow boards on top: no net or posts were included yet so there was no clear winner.
 The game was often played by groups of players with rackets that had a short piece of string to help the ball over the net, which Gibb called "ping-pong."